nmadhire-vibecoding/clue-board-game-with-llm/README.md

 ### Movement
 - **Dice rolling** - Roll two six-sided dice for movement
-- **Magnifying glass** - Rolling a 1 shows a magnifying glass and gives you a free clue!
+- **Magnifying glass** - Rolling a 1 shows a magnifying glass, counts as 1 for movement AND gives you a free clue!
 - **Doors only** - You can only enter/exit rooms through their specific doors
 - **Secret passages** - Corner rooms connect diagonally (no dice needed):
   - Kitchen <-> Study (top-left to bottom-right)